zichongkao/selectstarsql/longtail.md

 <br>
 <a name="count"></a>
 ## The COUNT Function
-The length of our table is a basic and important piece of information.
+The length of a table is a basic and important piece of information.
 It informs us how much optimization we need when designing queries.
 For instance, we could run `SELECT * FROM my_table` if `my_table` is only 10 rows.
-But what if it had 10 million rows?
-Such a query might well hang your computer.
+But what if it has 10 million rows?
+Such a query may well hang our computer.
 Enter the `COUNT` function.
 It is an aggregate function that takes in any type of column and returns the number of non-null rows.

 <div class="sideNote">
   <h3>Nulls</h3>